Empathetech-LLC/empathetech_flutter_ui/README.md

   - The only way to be truly accessible for ALL customers is to empower them with the freedom of choice.<br>EFUI enables you to expose any aspect of your app's theme to the user.
     - Users can have full control of theme colors, fonts, styling, spacing, and images.
 - **Internationalization**
   - The [example app](./example/lib/l10n/) and all [custom widgets](./lib/src/l10n/) have been translated into Spanish.
-With the [infrastructure](./l10n.yaml) for internationalization layed out, the only work left are the translations themselves.
+With the [infrastructure](./l10n.yaml) for internationalization laid out, the only work left are the translations themselves.
     - Moral fiber moment: Remember that LLMs are a tool for acceleration.
 But, there's a lot more to winning a race than acceleration.
-If your translations are A.H.I. generated, say that.
-EFUIs translations started with A.H.I. and ended with [H.I.](LINK_HERE)
+If your translations are A.H.I. generated, disclose that.
+EFUI's translations started with A.H.I. and ended with [H.I.](LINK_HERE)
 - **Responsive design**
   - [Readers](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design)
   - [Visual learners](https://www.empathetech.net/#/contribute)